William Amherst, 1st Earl Amherst: Family

-Lord Amherst married twice, and remarkably, both his wives were dowager countesses of Plymouth.
+Lord Amherst married twice and, remarkably, both his wives were dowager countesses of Plymouth.
 His first wife was Sarah, Dowager Countess of Plymouth (1762–1838), daughter of Andrew Archer, 2nd Baron Archer and widow of Other Windsor, 5th Earl of Plymouth (died 1799).
 She was more than ten years older than him, and the mother of several children.
-They were married in 1800 and were blessed with two sons as well as a daughter Lady Sarah Elizabeth Pitt Amherst.
+They were married in 1800 and had three sons (Jeffrey, William, and Frederick), as well as a daughter Lady Sarah Elizabeth Pitt Amherst.
 Sarah died in May 1838, aged 76, after about 38 years of marriage.
 Lady Amherst's pheasant was named after Sarah; it was at her instigation that the species was introduced from Asia to Bedfordshire.
 The genus Amherstia, a Burmese flowering tree, is also named after her.

 In 1839, a year after the death of his first wife, Lord Amherst, aged 66, married the widowed daughter-in-law of his first wife.
-This was Mary, Dowager Countess of Plymouth (1792–1864), elder daughter and co-heiress of John Sackville, 3rd Duke of Dorset, and widow of his stepson Other Windsor, 6th Earl of Plymouth (1789–1833).
+This was Mary, Dowager Countess of Plymouth (1792–1864), elder daughter and co-heiress of John Sackville, 3rd Duke of Dorset and his wife Arabella Diana Cope.
+She was also the widow of his stepson Other Windsor, 6th Earl of Plymouth (1789–1833).
 Although this was an unusual marriage, it was not forbidden by either Church law or civil law.
 His second wife had no children, from either of her marriages.

-Lord Amherst died in March 1857, aged 84 at Knole House in Kent, the seat of the Dukes of Dorset, a property which his second wife had inherited.
-He was survived by his second wife, Lady Amherst, heiress of Knole, who died in July 1864, aged 71.
+Lord Amherst died on 13 March 1857, aged 84 at Knole House in Kent, the seat of the Dukes of Dorset, a property which his second wife had inherited.
+He was survived by his second wife, Lady Amherst, heiress of Knole, who died on 20 July 1864, aged 71, at Bournemouth.
 Lord Amherst was succeeded in his titles by his second and only surviving son, William.